chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-user-onboarding.md

 mkdir ~/enforce-demo && cd $_
 ```

-To install chainctl, let’s create variables that simplify our commands and export them to be used by child processes.
+To install `chainctl`, let’s create variables that simplify our commands and export them to be used by child processes.

 ```sh
 export BUCKET="us.artifacts.prod-enforce-fabc.appspot.com"
 export BASE_URL="https://storage.googleapis.com/${BUCKET}"
 ```

-Here, we are using the bucket of our Chainguard POC, and calling that bucket within the base URL of our application hosted by Google.
+Here, we are using the bucket our Chainguard Enforce tool is hosted in, and calling that bucket within the base URL of our application hosted by Google.

-We’ll use the `wget` command to pull the application down.
+We’ll use the `curl` command to pull the application down.

 ```sh
 curl -o chainctl "$BASE_URL/chainctl_$(uname -s)_$(uname -m)"
 ```

-Next, we need to elevate the permissions of chainctl so that it can execute as needed.
+Next, we need to elevate the permissions of `chainctl` so that it can execute as needed.

 ```sh
 chmod +x chainctl
 ```

-Finally, let’s add chainctl to our PATH so that we can use chainctl on the command line.
+Finally, let’s add `chainctl` to our PATH so that we can use the command in the terminal.

 ```sh
 alias chainctl=$PWD/chainctl
 ```

-You can verify that everything was set up correctly by checking the chainctl version.
+You can verify that everything was set up correctly by checking the `chainctl` version.

 ```sh
 chainctl version